Apply by

 How to apply

-If you are interested in becoming a trustee, please read the ‘application pack’ carefully.
+If you are interested in becoming a trustee, please read the ‘recruitment pack’ linked in the green box above thoroughly before applying.

-• If you have any access requirements we need to accommodate when handling your application, or at the interview stage, please let us know what these are in your email.
+If you have any access requirements at any stage, please let us know when emailing us.

 Our shortlisting and interviewing process